stoplightio/spectral/docs/guides/4-custom-rulesets.md

       function: truthy
 ```

-The example above is a valid ruleset with a single rule.
+The example above is a valid ruleset with a single rule that can be used to lint an OpenAPI description, and validate that all `tags` have a description field.

+Rules can have the following properties:

+- `description`
+- `message`
+- `formats`
+- `recommended`
+- `severity`
+- `given`
+- `then`

 Let's look at all the properties that can be used for a rule.

 ### Given